openMF/mifos-mobile/README.md

 We have the following branches :

+ * **gsoc#2020**
+	 The app is currently being converted to Kotlin for enabling multiplatform development in the future.
+Kotlin version of the app is currently pushed in this branch.
+Any further development shall be pushed to this branch until the conversion is reviewed and merged into development branch.

  * **development**
      All the contributions should be pushed to this branch.
 If you're making a contribution, you are supposed to make a pull request to _development_.